St Columb Major

-St Columb Major (Sen Kolom Veur) is a town and civil parish in Cornwall, England, United Kingdom.
+St Columb Major (Sen Kolom Veur /kw/) is a town and civil parish in Cornwall, England, United Kingdom.
 Often referred to locally as St Columb, it is approximately 7 mi southwest of Wadebridge and 6 mi east of Newquay.
 The town is named after Columba of Cornwall, also known as Columb, a 6th-century saint.
 The designation Major distinguishes the town from St Columb Minor, a village to the west, which now forms part of Newquay.
 As well as the town of St Columb Major itself, the parish also includes surrounding rural areas.
 At the 2021 census the parish had a population of 4,688 and the built up area had a population of 3,679.

 Twice a year the town plays host to "hurling", a medieval game once common throughout Cornwall but now only played in St Columb and St Ives.
 It is played on Shrove Tuesday and again on the Saturday eleven days later.
 The game involves two teams of unlimited numbers (the 'townsmen' and the 'countrymen' of St Columb parish) who endeavour to carry a silver ball to goals set 2 mi apart or across the parish boundary, making the parish, around 17.2 sqmi in area, the de facto largest sports ground in the world.